CyberDay1/the_expanse/docs/screenshots.md

 1. Create a fresh Minecraft 1.21.1 profile using NeoForge `21.1.209` as the loader.
 2. Install the following mods in the instance's `mods/` directory:
-   - Worldrise (current development build or release under test).
+   - The Expanse (current development build or release under test).
    - [Tectonic](https://modrinth.com/mod/tectonic) for terrain generation coverage.
    - [Mekanism](https://modrinth.com/mod/mekanism) to validate rescaled ore spawns.
    - [AllTheOres](https://modrinth.com/mod/alltheores) for additional ore variants.
-3. (Optional) Add other biome or structure mods you want to stress test against Worldrise.
+3. (Optional) Add other biome or structure mods you want to stress test against The Expanse.
 4. Launch the dev client with `./gradlew runClient`, create a brand-new world, and enable cheats to simplify `/placefeature` testing.